Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Conclusion

 \section{Conclusion}

 In this paper, an improved formulation of reference spreading control for tracking trajectories with nominally simultaneous impacts has been presented.
-Compared to previous formulations, we show that reference spreading can be cast within the framework of QP control, and that position feedback can be employed in the intermediate phase.
+Compared to previous formulations, we show that reference spreading can be cast within the framework of QP control, and that position feedback can be employed in the intermediate mode.
 Based on simulation results on a realistic robot model with flexible joints, the approach can be used to track a desired reference before and after a nominally simultaneous impact occurs.
 An intermediate control mode is defined to establish full contact when contact is only partially established, without relying on information of the contact state or on velocity measurements.
 The controller in the intermediate mode is of the same structure as that of the ante-impact control mode, resulting in a reliable torque signal that can be used to complete the contact.
-Future work involves scaling up to a more realistic 3D case and performing a corresponding experimental study on real-life robotic systems, which however does not require modifications to the presented approach.
+Future work involves scaling up to a more realistic 3D case and performing a corresponding experimental study on real-life robotic systems.